TunnlTo/desktop-app/README.md

 - System tray controls.
 Icon colour to reflect status.
 Tooltip for status/IP.
 Right click for menu.
 - Statistics / Status data in UI
 - Persistent KeepAlive parameter in config
 - Bulk VPN config import

+# Issues and Suggestions
+Please use [issues](https://github.com/TunnlTo/desktop-app/issues) for any problems you may encounter and [discussions](https://github.com/TunnlTo/desktop-app/discussions) for any suggestions, ideas or feature requests you may have.

 ---